Brick Breeden

-John William "Brick" Breeden (January 4, 1904 – August 13, 1977) was a college basketball coach and player.
-He was a player from 1926 to 1929, and the head coach at Montana State College (now University) in Bozeman from 1935 to 1954.
+John William "Brick" Breeden (January 4, 1904 – August 13, 1977) was an American college basketball coach, athletics administrator, and state legislator.
+He served two stints as the head basketball coach Montana State College—now known as Montana State University—from 1935 to 1947 and 1948 to 1954.

 Born in Oyer, Missouri, Breeden moved to Montana with his family in 1918, and they settled in Bozeman two years later.
-He graduated from Gallatin County High School in 1925 and then attended Montana State College.
-As a star basketball player, he helped lead the Bobcats to the Helms Foundation national championship in 1929.
+He graduated from Gallatin County High School in 1925, and then attended Montana State College.
+As a star basketball player, he helped lead the Montana State Bobcats to the Helms Athletic Foundation national championship in 1929.
 Breeden was also student body president and a member of Sigma Chi fraternity.

 He returned to the university in 1933 and was an assistant for two years.
 He coached Montana State to a record and one NCAA tournament appearance, in 1951.
 After stepping down as head coach in 1954, he was the athletic director, then the career placement director until retirement in 1971.

-After MSU, Breeden was a state senator for one term (1972–1974), but did not pursue a second due to health concerns.
-He died at his Bozeman home of natural causes at age 73 in 1977; the Brick Breeden Fieldhouse at MSU was named in his honor in 1981.
+Breeden was a state senator for one term (1972–1974), but did not pursue a second due to health concerns.
+He died on August 13, 1977, at his Bozeman home, of natural causes, at age 73.
+The Brick Breeden Fieldhouse at Montana State was named in his honor in 1981.